Shoonya-Dev/ShoonyaApi-AmiBroker/README.md

 # Shoonya API-AMI Broker

-## Instructions ( for 64 bit Amibroker):
+## Instructions ( for 64-bit Amibroker):

-1. Copy the ShoonyaAPI_x64.dll to Amibroker/Plugins folder
+1. Copy the ShoonyaAPI_x64.dll to the Amibroker/Plugins folder
-2. Copy cpprest141_2_10.dll to Amibroker folder
+2. Copy cpprest141_2_10.dll to the Amibroker folder
-3. Install  visual studio redistributable from https://aka.ms/vs/17/release/vc_redist.x64.exe
+3. Install  Visual Studio redistributable from https://aka.ms/vs/17/release/vc_redist.x64.exe
-4. If you are running 32 bit AMI Broker in 64 bit operating system then you have to install Microsoft visual studio redistributable 32 bit.
+4. If you are running a 32-bit AMI Broker in a 64-bit operating system then you have to install Microsoft Visual Studio redistributable 32-bit.
-5. No Market Data Feeds You will be provided, You Need to Contact with Another Data provider Vendor.
+5. No Market Data Feeds You will be provided, You Need to Contact Another Data provider Vendor.

-## Instructions ( for 32 bit Amibroker):
+## Instructions ( for 32-bit Amibroker):

-1. Copy the ShoonyaAPI.dll to Amibroker/Plugins folder
+1. Copy the ShoonyaAPI.dll to the Amibroker/Plugins folder
-2. Copy cpprest141_2_10.dll to Amibroker folder
+2. Copy cpprest141_2_10.dll to the Amibroker folder
-3. Install  visual studio redistributable from https://aka.ms/vs/17/release/vc_redist.x86.exe
+3. Install  Visual Studio redistributable from https://aka.ms/vs/17/release/vc_redist.x86.exe
-4. If you are running 32 bit AMI Broker in 64 bit operating system then you have to install Microsoft visual studio redistributable 32 bit.
+4. If you are running a 32-bit AMI Broker in a 64-bit operating system then you have to install Microsoft Visual Studio redistributable 32-bit.
-5. No Market Data Feeds You will be provided, You Need to Contact with Another Data provider Vendor.
+5. No Market Data Feeds You will be provided, You Need to Contact Another Data provider Vendor.
 ****
 ## First Login:
-Enter Login Credentials provided in the Credentials window.
+Enter the Login Credentials provided in the Credentials window.
 NorenAmicache.dat is created on successful login and restarting Amibroker will read credentials from the same.

 ## User Video Guide of Integration:-